filipowm/BooGi/README.md

 ---
 title: "Title of the page"
 metaTitle: "Meta Title Tag for this page"
-metaDescription: "Meta Description Tag for this page"
+description: "Meta Description Tag for this page"
 ---
 ```